The Strategic Role of Backhauls in Transportation Efficiency

 What Does Backhaul Mean?

-- Synonyms: In the trucking industry, backhauls are sometimes called “return loads,” while empty return trips are known as “deadheads.”
+• Synonyms: Backhauls are also called “return loads,” while empty return trips are known as “deadheads.”

 Why Are Backhauls Important?

-- Cost Savings: Every empty mile represents fuel spent with no revenue return.
-Backhauls turn those miles into profit.
+• Cost Savings: Every empty mile represents fuel spent with no revenue return.
+Backhauls turn those miles into productive capacity.

 How to Get Backhaul Rates